Self Hosted Central Management Portal (Debian)

 - Always restart after changing critical deployment settings.

-With these steps, you have a fully functional Synaccess Cloud instance that you can manage, secure with HTTPS, and connect to your Synaccess PDUs.
+With these steps, you have a fully functional Synaccess Central Management Portal instance that you can manage, secure with HTTPS, and connect to your Synaccess PDUs.
 Additional customization (e.g., backups, high availability, advanced firewall rules) can be added as your deployment grows.

 Optional: Set Up PostgreSQL with Docker Compose